Best practices for Remote Meetings

-Before you run out and buy an ultra HD camera and noise cancelling headsets, try these tips to get the most out of the equipment that you already own.
+Before you run out and buy an ultra HD camera and noise cancelling headsets, try these remote meetings tips to get the most out of the equipment that you already own.

 Tip #1.
 Test every earpiece & microphone combination.
 Microsoft Teams makes it easy to make a test call.
 Try every device that you own.
 You may be surprised by which [one performs best.
 It turns our that the wired earphones and mic that came with my Samsung Galaxy S6 sounded better than my two bluetooth devices.
 My laptop's microphone also performed nicely.
 You can also customize your settings to use your computer's microphone, but play the audio over a headset for privacy.